apache/cassandra/src/java/org/apache/cassandra/db/tries/InMemoryTrie.md

 desired) and is broken up in 32-byte "cells" (also called "blocks" in the code), which are the unit of allocation, update and reuse.

-Like all tries, `MemtableTrie` is built from nodes and has a root pointer.
+Like all tries, `InMemoryTrie` is built from nodes and has a root pointer.
 The nodes reside in cells, but there is no 1:1 correspondence between nodes and cells - some node types pack multiple in one cell, while other types require multiple cells.